The Digital Humanities Center is closed for the summer. We'll reopen on Monday, August 23, 2021.

 DH Center staff are available for virtual consultations and DH support.
-Email us at email@example.com or firstname.lastname@example.org or email@example.com.
-Learn more about the Library's COVID-19 page for up-to-date information about the library.
-Thank you for your patience.
+Email us at firstname.lastname@example.org or email@example.com.
+Learn more about the Library's phased reopening.

 The Digital Humanities Center at San Diego State University Library (LA 61) is the home for SDSU's interdisciplinary Digital Humanities Initiative.
 The DH Initiative takes a critical stance towards digital technology and focuses its work on equity, diversity, inclusion, and social justice.
 As the hub of that work, the DH Center supports anti-racist and anti-oppressive research, teaching, and learning that values the importance of the humanities, and the interactions of humans in real time and space, in the digital age.
 Learn more about digital humanities.

 The DH Center welcomes faculty, staff, students, and community members from across the disciplines and spanning the technological spectrum, from the skeptics, to the curious, to the consumers and producers/makers/civic hackers of digital technologies.
 We officially opened our doors during the Spring 2018 semester.
 Curious about the process of creating a DH Center?
 Follow our progress here.